wsmilian/internet-monitor/README.md

 # Internet Monitor

-A Python tool to monitor and log internet connectivity.
+A Python tool to monitor and log internet speed using Speedtest.

 ## Features

-- Periodically checks internet connectivity.
-- Logs downtime and uptime events.
+- Check and log internet speed.
 - Easy to extend for notifications or integrations.

 ## Quick Start